Kat632/P2-Play-Your-Cards-Right/README.md

 ### **Media**

-*  Sound effects obtained from https://www.zapsplat.com
+*  Sound effects obtained from [Zapsplat] https://www.zapsplat.com
 *
-*
+*  Images from Pexels, Unsplash, PIxabay and Wikipedia.
+Please see .... for details of the individual images.

 ### **Content**